All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing & Administration

 Lixisenatide starts at 10mcg daily for 14 days, then increases to 20mcg daily.
-Administration occurs within one hour before the first meal of the day, optimizing its postprandial glucose effects.
+Administration occurs within one hour before the first meal of the day, improving its postprandial glucose effects.
 The pen injector provides precise dosing with clear dose display and injection confirmation.

 Cost Range